gijs/applitude/index.md

 		}
 	}

-iApplause is developed using the marvelous [Xtext language development framework](http://www.eclipse.org/Xtext/), so it comes with an Eclipse IDE plug-in to edit these documents.
-And there is a code generator which generates iPhone applications from such a DSL document.
+iApplause is developed using the marvelous [Xtext language development framework](http://www.eclipse.org/Xtext/), so it comes with an Eclipse IDE plug-in to edit such documents.

+And there is a code generator which generates iPhone applications from such DSL documents.
+The generated code is kept small and tidied up by making use of the iApplause runtime components wherever possible.

 ## How to get started